-If you are in the position where a client won’t pay, here are some simple steps to follow to ensure that you get what you are owed, and to avoid having to chase payments in the future.
+If you are in a position where a client won’t pay, here are some simple steps to follow to ensure that you get what you are owed, and to avoid having to chase payments in the future.

 Being a freelancer can be wonderful.
 You (ideally) get to work on projects you’re passionate about — or at least have some interest in — and you can see the results of your work in a diverse cross-section of places.